Jamestown residents warned to lock doors as search for escaped homicide suspect continues

 Jamestown police warned residents Friday morning to "lock their doors and stay vigilant" after Michael C. Burham, a suspect in the homicide of a woman in May and kidnapping of an elderly couple, escaped from jail in Warren County, Pa.

 He fled the jail on foot.
-Authorities have searched the area of the City of Warren and are expanding the search area, a Warren County public information officer said during a briefing, which was posted on Twitter by Your Daily Local.
+Authorities have searched the area of the City of Warren and are expanding the search area, public information officer Cecile M. Stelter said during a briefing, which was posted on Twitter by Your Daily Local.

 People are also reading…

-Authorities have no information Burham is being helped or that he's traveling in any way but on foot, the spokeswoman said.
+Authorities have no information Burham is being helped or that he's traveling in any way but on foot, Stelter said.

 Burham, who should not be approached by the public and who should be considered dangerous, has survivalist skills and would be comfortable living in the woods for several days, she said.